SAP-archive/SDK-python/README.md

 * is_human(\*) *Returns whether or not the sentence is asking for a human*
 * is_location(\*) *Returns whether or not the sentence is asking for a location*
 * is_number(\*) *Returns whether or not the sentence is asking for a number*
-* negated *Returns whether or not the sentence is negated*
 * sentiment *Returns the sentiment of the processed sentence*
 * is_vpositive(\*) *Returns whether or not the sentiment is very positive*
 * is_positive(\*) *Returns whether or not the sentiment is positive*